 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
-At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a contributing factor in the suicide of some young people.
+At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people.

-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through tackling-bullying procedures.
-The policy will be available on the website and the subject of bullying will be addressed at regular intervals in PSHE lessons.
-If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
+The policy is available on our website and the subject of bullying will be addressed at regular intervals in assemblies and PSHE lessons If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the DSL will consider implementing child protection procedures.